grezesf/NLP-ML-Web/HW1/README.txt

 This script reads a text file.
 The text file contains a list of links from MetaCritic.
 MetaCritic is a site that posts reviews on movies, tv, games, music, etc. The script reads the file and creates a list of links.
 It then iterates through the list of links, opening each link, and writing the information pulled from each link into a new file.

+web_scraper.py
+This web scraper takes a directory as its one argument.
+The script contains one function named crawl.
+Crawl is given 1 argument, which must be a link The function then does a random walk through the site searching for valid links.
+In this case valid links would be a link to a specific review.
+All valid links are written into a new file within the given directory.
+The function will recursively search exhaustively until all links have been followed.

 ### TASK OVERVIEW
 Our goal is to extract and build models of various features of the Metacritic.com reviews.